backupbrew/switchbrew/Process Manager services.md

 in this case, it has to be done manually by the [\#StartProcess](#StartProcess "wikilink") command.

-Finally it does svcStartProcess on the process handle that was returned by [ldr:pm](Loader%20services.md "wikilink") CreateProcess, and sets process state to 2.

 If the title-id matches the title-id given in [\#EnableDebugForTitleId](#EnableDebugForTitleId "wikilink"), then svcStartProcess is not called.
 Instead process remains in suspended state, and has to be done manually by the [\#StartProcess](#StartProcess "wikilink") command.

+If launch\_flags has mask 2 set, svcStartProcess is skipped.

+Finally it does svcStartProcess on the process handle that was returned by [ldr:pm](Loader%20services.md "wikilink") CreateProcess, and sets process state to 2.

 Thus at the point of launch, the pid is already registered in ldr, fs, sm, and pm.